-At 360° F, the optimal time of cooking the Beignets was 1 minute, with 15 seconds on one side, at this point the Beignet will begin to puff up, immediately flip it over and cook for 30 seconds, then flip it back over and finish it off for a final 15 seconds.
+At 360° F, the optimal time of cooking the Beignets was 1 minute, with 15 seconds on one side.
+At this point the Beignet will begin to puff up.
+We immediately flipped it over and cooked it for 30 seconds, and then flipped it back over and finished it off for a final 15 seconds.
 When the Beignets were golden brown, Susan removed them from the hot oil to a plate lined with paper towels.

 I don’t think that they were exactly the same as those at Café du Monde, but they were mighty close.
 This recipe makes a lot, so we put the cut pieces that we didn’t cook in the freezer in a single layer for later consumption.
 Yum!

 - 2 Tablespoons unsalted butter room temperature